-- The proposed development is not in itself considered to be a major accident hazard 3.1.1 and does not require a quantitative risk assessment.
+- 3.1.1 The proposed development is not in itself considered to be a major accident hazard and does not require a quantitative risk assessment.
 The site will require an environmental permit and an accident management plan based on a qualitative risk assessment.
-The qualitative risk assessment has to consider the following in relation to each hazardous event identified: - nature and quantity of substance released; • - pathways and receptors involved; - probability of exposure; and • - environmental consequence(s) of the event • - 3.1.2 The overall risk and its significance to the environment will be a function of the control and mitigation measures in place to reduce the risk.
+The qualitative risk assessment has to consider the following in relation to each hazardous event identified: - nature and quantity of substance released; - pathways and receptors involved; - probability of exposure; and - environmental consequence(s) of the event - 3.1.2 The overall risk and its significance to the environment will be a function of the control and mitigation measures in place to reduce the risk.
 The potential risks associated with the proposed development are listed in Table 3.1 below. - 3.1.3 All of the risks/events identified are considered to be of low or very low likelihood and/or have specific legislation controlling them.
 Some events could result from a combination of low/very low likelihood events or multiple failures acting to cause a disaster.
 For example, a very low likelihood breach of the tidal flood defences during a low likelihood extreme flood event. - 3.1.4 The final column of the table expresses the measures proposed to either reduce the likelihood of occurrence or increase resilience.
-Those measures will be taken forward into a Management Plan required as part of the Environmental Permit. - The key site vulnerabilities arising from the risk assessment are releases of pollutants 3.1.5 (loss of containment), tidal flooding and fire/explosion.
-Flood risk is dealt with within the main text of the PEIR at Volume 3, Chapter 15: Hydrology and Flood Risk.
-In addition, all topic chapters in Volume 3 (Chapters 6 to 16) consider potential changes to baseline conditions as a result of future climate change, while overall effects of the proposed development on climate change are considered within Volume 3, Chapter 14: Climate Change. - 3.1.6 The remainder of this section therefore assesses the vulnerability of the site to a major accident involving fire/explosion and/or a loss of material containment.
+Those measures will be taken forward into a formal operational Environmental Management System, which will be required under the Environmental Permit. - 3.1.5 The key site vulnerabilities arising from the risk assessment are releases of pollutants (loss of containment), tidal flooding and fire/explosion.
+Flood risk is assessed in the Flood Risk Assessment (Volume 6, Appendix 15.1) and a Flood Evacuation Plan (application document A8.5) has been prepared for the proposed development.
+In addition, all topic chapters in Volume 3 (Chapters 6 to 17) consider potential changes to baseline conditions as a result of future climate change, while overall effects of the proposed development on climate change are considered within Volume 3, Chapter 14: Climate Change. - 3.1.6 The remainder of this section therefore assesses the vulnerability of the site to a major accident involving fire/explosion and/or a loss of material containment.
 Releases to air and water could result from either scenario or as a consequence of both acting together i.e. during fire suppression.